Path Loss, Angular Spread and Channel Sparsity Modeling for Indoor and Outdoor Environments at the sub-THz Band: Introduction

 Accurate modeling of channel and propagation characteristics is crucial for the performance analysis and design of telecommunication systems operating at such bands.
 However, to the best of our knowledge, very few studies on channel and propagation characteristics for frequencies above 100 GHz are available in the open technical literature.
 In particular, a number of important wireless propagation parameters, including path loss, gas attenuation and diffraction, require in-depth research.
 Among others, large-scale path loss analysis and modelling for indoor as well as outdoor environments are of significant importance.
 Representative examples can be found in \cite{C:XingRapaport,Xing,Joonas,Cheng,HeJia, Ju2,JuRappaport,Nguyen,Pometcu2,MacCartney}.

 Most of the existing past research works deal with path-loss modeling in indoor environments.
 For example, in \cite{Xing} frequencies up to 140 GHz are evaluated for an indoor scenario.
 A similar approach has been adopted in \cite{HeJia}, assuming a meeting and an office room, for operating frequencies of 140 GHz and 220 GHz, respectively, and directional antennas.
-Lastly, in \cite{Cheng} and \cite{Joonas}, signal propagation at 10, 140 and 300 GHz has been addressed.
+Lastly, in \cite{Joonas},\cite{Cheng} signal propagation at 10, 140 and 300 GHz has been addressed.

-As far as the outdoor propagation is concerned, there are relatively few studies available in the literature.
+Regarding the outdoor propagation cases, there are relatively few studies available in the literature.
 Specifically, in \cite{C:XingRapaport,Rappaport2021,JuConference,ChenYi,DeBeelde} measurement campaigns in urban, suburban micro-cells with path loss modeling at 142 GHz are described.
-Extensive works consisting both indoor and outdoor sets, estimating large scale fading are not many for the present time.
-As an example authors in \cite{Khatun} calculate path loss exponent at $73$ GHz, for indoor and outdoor Airport environments, using only LoS links.
+Extensive works consisting of both indoor and outdoor sets, estimating large scale fading are not many for the present time.
+As an example, authors in \cite{Khatun} calculate path loss exponent at $73$ GHz, for indoor and outdoor Airport environments, using only the LoS links.

-Lastly, power angular spread profile can provide useful information, which can be used to predict the angle of arrival (AoA) of each MPC, and in some cases to estimate receiver-transmitter antenna distance.
-For example in \cite{TPeng}, the authors use power angular profile data to predict the arrival angles in a lecture room scenario for frequencies up to 300 GHz.
-Additionally, in ~\cite{J:Zhang}, power angular profile provide information about the correlation of transmit-receive antenna distance, depending on the surrounding environment, as well as the propagation conditions.
+On the other hand, power angular spread can provide useful information, which, in turn, can be exploited to predict the angle of arrival (AoA) of each multipath component (MPC).
+In several cases of interest, power angular spread can be employed in an efficient manner to estimate the receiver-transmitter antenna distance.
+For example, in \cite{TPeng}, power angular profile data has been utilized to predict the arrival angles in a lecture room scenario for frequencies up to 300 GHz.
+In ~\cite{J:Zhang}, power angular profile has been used to provide information about the correlation of transmit-receive antenna distance, depending on the surrounding environment, as well as the propagation conditions.

-\emph{Contributions}: Motivated by the above studies, in this letter we investigate path loss modeling at 140 GHz based on extensive channel measurement campaigns conducted in indoor and outdoor environments including LoS and NLoS links.
-Path loss modeling is provided for directional and ominidirectional case as well as for the 2nd and 3rd strongest multipath components.
-Finally, the angular power profile is analysed.
+Finally, channel sparsity has been recently proposed as an efficient metric to provide further insights on the nature of wireless channels for future intelligent communication systems.
+Intuitively, the sparsity of a channel serves as a representation of the concentration of the power of a signal.
+In general, a wireless channel is assumed to be sparse when the number of observed MPCs is small \cite{C:Rusu, HurleyGini}.
+In such a channel, few signal MPCs are of high energy i.e channel is dominated by a small number of significant paths.
+The energies of the MPCs are distributed into small regions in angle and delay and the wireless channel is sparse \cite{ZhangGini}.